walmartlabs/circus/README.md

 ## circus.json

-Circus builds generatge a `circus.json` file which defines all of the metadata that is associated with the current build.
+Circus builds generate a `circus.json` file which defines all of the metadata that is associated with the current build.

 By default this file contains: